Are you looking for a method to estimate the amount of hot coals when Dutch Oven Cooking?

 As the air starts dropping below 70°F, you will find a loss of approximately 1 degree internal Dutch Oven temperature, for every degree loss of air temperature.

 For example.
 Your recipe calls for 350°F. You calculate your coal count based on one of the methods.
 Lets say, the air temperature is 50°F instead of something 70°F or greater.
-That equates to a 20°F. A single charcoal briquet produces 15-20 degrees of heat.
+That equates to a 20°F difference.
+A single charcoal briquet produces 10-20 degrees of heat.
 Use 20° for each briquet for easy math.
 To compensate for the 20 degree air temp loss, you add one extra charcoal to the top lid of your DO.
 [All extra coals/heat are always added to the top]

 If you are cooking in 30°F air temperatures that would be 70-30=40.
 A 40°F temperature drop from normal.
 That would require adding two additional briquets.
 2 briquets X 20°=40°.
 Both extra briquets go on the top.